cityofaustin/Residential-Permitting/_glossary/critical-root-zone.md

 ---
 title: Critical root zone
 term: critical-root-zone
-short_definition: "An area on the ground surrounding a tree, where water drips down from the tree's canopy down onto the tree's roots."
+short_definition: The ground surrounding a tree where water that drips down from canopy soaks into the roots.
 long_definition_markdown:
 source:
 glossary:
 ---